 If selected, you will be called for an interview.
+At the discretion of the hiring official, virtual interviews can be requested.
 Only applicants who are interviewed will receive written notification of application results.
 A test simulating the work responsibilities may be conducted for some positions.
 If a test is needed, it will be identified on the job vacancy announcement.

 Equal Employment Opportunities

 TMB’s philosophy is to promote a work environment free from unlawful discrimination and harassment.
-TMB does not discriminate on the basis of race, color, national origin, sex, religion, age, disability or veteran status in employment or in the provision of services.
-Any request for reasonable accommodation needed during the application process should be communicated by the applicant to the Human Resources Department by calling 512.305.7146.
+TMB does not discriminate on the basis of race, color, national origin, sex, religion, age, genetic information, disability or veteran status in employment or in the provision of services.

 TMB adheres to the Texas Veterans Preference Act.
 Any questions or complaints about failure to comply with the act should be reported to the Human Resources Department at (512) 305-7146.